nopbyte/agile-security/docs/idps-configuration.md

 ### Agile-local authentication

 IDM also offers a local authentication component.
 This component prompts the user for a unsername and password.
-The agile-local authentication relies on the entity storage, where all the entities are placed, to find entities of type user.
+The local authentication relies on the entity storage, where all the entities are placed, to find entities of type user.
 They need to include a password.

 ### PAM authentication